galaxyproject/training-material/topics/variant-analysis/tutorials/aiv-analysis/tutorial.md

 In order to estimate the likelihood of an epidemic or pandemic influenza event in the near future it is, therefor, important to monitor closely the genome composition of circulating Avian Influenza strains in wild and domestic birds and the huge technological advances over the last decade make it possible to use next-generation sequencing for this purpose.

-At the same time, the segmented nature of their genomes combined with high genetic variability, especially in the HA and NA genes, requires rather specialized bioinformatics workflows for the analysis of data from influenza viruses compared to other viruses with similar genome size (like, *e.g.* SARS-CoV-2).
+At the same time, the segmented nature of their genomes combined with high genetic variability, especially in the HA and NA genes, requires rather specialized bioinformatics workflows for the analysis of data from influenza viruses compared to other viruses with similar genome size (like, *e.g.* SARS-CoV-2):

+The viral surface proteins HA and (to a lesser extent) NA are the main targets of the host antibody response and are, thus, under constant selection pressure to mutate into forms capable of evading an existing host immune response.
+As a consequence, these segments have evolved into a much richer panel of sequence variants than the other segments, to the point that sequences of the HA segment can, at present, be classified into 18 distinct subfamilies, H1-H18, while there are 11 recognized subfamilies of NA, and *Influenza A* strains are subtyped (as, for example, H5N1, H3N2, etc.) according to the combination of HA- and NA-encoding segments they are carrying.

+Importantly, the sequence diversity of HA and (again to a lesser extent) of NA segments is big enough to prevent a naive approach of mapping sequenced reads to one specific agreed-upon *Influenza A* reference sequence.
+While this would work for the other six segments, mapping software would regularly fail to find enough plausible mappings for sequenced reads of HA and NA origin to continue analysis with.
+This is why, in this tutorial we are going to explore an alternative approach, which is also mapping-based but chooses a suitable reference for each segment dynamically based on the input sequencing data.

 > <agenda-title></agenda-title>
 >